Our Current State of Busyness:

 Creativity involves being open to possibilities and finding patterns and connections between things where none are readily obvious.
 Creative people are open minded and adaptable to sudden changes in environment and culture.

 That’s one reason why Creativity and Leadership are strongly connected.
-The more creative we are in our solutions to situations, the more we’re able to take our team through difficulties and challenges.
+We’re able to take our team through difficulties and challenges, once we’re creative with our solutions.

 Boost creativity through Boredom: